 With deadlines so aggressive, the team knew there was no room for errors.
 To add to the complexity, there were multiple reference materials provided by the client which the linguists had to refer to and match the style and terminology for, wherever applicable.
 Our team of subject matter experts not only understood the client's translation preferences but were also able to suggest better terminologies which were then applied consistently across grades.
 Further, we set up a communication channel wherein there was a constant flow of communication between all stakeholders, and queries were being answered in real-time resulting in an efficient process.

-Technology is at the core of Ulatus and it was imperative to use the right mix of tools to meet the client's aggressive timelines & stringent quality expectations.
-All the files across different grades were uploaded onto our Translation Management System (TMS) which in turn was linked to a master Translation Memory (TM).
-This allowed each linguist to leverage from each other’s work which in turn expedited the translation process and also kept the style and tone consistent.
+Technology is at the core of Ulatus, and it was imperative to use the right mix of tools to meet the client's aggressive timelines and stringent quality expectations.
+All files across different grades were uploaded onto our Translation Management System (TMS), linked to a master Translation Memory (TM).
+This setup allowed each linguist to leverage each other’s work, expediting the translation process and ensuring consistency in style and tone.
+Additionally, the use of TM resulted in a 24% reduction in costs, delivering exceptional value to the client.
 Our TMS is equipped with a state of the art Quality Assurance (QA) module which catches over 20 types of different errors.
 We ran another round of QA using our proprietary terminology tool - 'GlossaryX360' to ensure the terminologies are consistently being applied across all the files.

 Our strategy of using a mix of tools was helping keep things consistent, however, with so many linguists working simultaneously, Ulatus did not leave anything to chance.
 We created a boilerplate file comprising translations for all repeating section headings which was used by our bilingual QA team to check for consistency issues, besides checking for other style-related errors.
 The scope of each QA round was well-defined and around 100 interim batches were delivered during the project lifecycle.
 Ulatus tamed the inconsistency beast through a meticulously planned QA process.